 In Britain, it's thought the average homeowner stashes around £1,000 worth of belongings

 like gardening, DIY and sports equipment, in their sheds and garages.
-Sheds left unlocked and unsecured are easy pickings for opportunistic burglars; valuables such as bicycles, lawn mowers and power rel="noopener noreferrer" tools are among the items most commonly stolen
+Sheds left unlocked and unsecured are easy pickings for opportunistic burglars; valuables such as bicycles, lawn mowers and hand tools are among the items most commonly stolen

 from UK gardens and sheds.